One More Day (comics): In other media

 Elements of "One More Day", alongside the 2010 "One Moment in Time" and the 2014–15 "Spider-Verse" story arcs, are adapted in the 2021 Marvel Cinematic Universe (MCU) feature film Spider-Man: No Way Home, which features Peter Parker (Tom Holland) attempting to have Stephen Strange (Benedict Cumberbatch) wipe the world's collective knowledge of his secret identity (revealed by Mysterio) from their minds using a spell, only to unleash various villains from the wider multiverse when he tries to alter it so his friends and family remember he is Spider-Man.
-Though Mary Jane does not appear and is not married to Peter in this version, the spell Peter has Strange use in the climax to instead have the world forget about Peter in general costs him, his friend Ned Leeds, and girlfriend Michelle, whose nickname and surname are a nod to Mary Jane, their relationship.
+Though Mary Jane does not appear and is not married to Peter in this version, the spell Peter has Strange use in the climax to instead have the world forget about Peter in general costs him his relationships with his best friend Ned Leeds, and girlfriend Michelle "MJ" Jones-Watson.
 While Aunt May (Marisa Tomei) does die in the film, her death is not reversed from the spell since it didn't change history like Mephisto did in the comics.

 In Ultimate Marvel vs. Capcom 3, if Spider-Man defeats Firebrand from the Ghosts 'n Goblins games, he says, "You know, you sort of look like the guy who ruined my marriage...".

+In Marvel Rivals, when Spider-Man talks to an alternate Daredevil about his decision to free Yinglong to help him control the Beast, Daredevil mentions that his version of Spider-Man made a deal with Mephisto to save his marriage and his daughter.